amamory/axis-tlast-gen-ip/README.md

-# Vivado MODULE NAME
+# Vivado Hermes If 2 AXIS If

-This repo contains scripts to recreate **DESCRIBE THE MODULE HERE**.
+This repo contains scripts to recreate a module to convert the Hermes Master interface in to a AXI Streaming interface.
+Basically, it adds the tlast AXI signal to the Hermes interface.
 The project is setup for Zedboard, although it would be easy to change to other boards assuming you have some basic TCL skills.

 # Module/IP design